Folk Horror AI Videos

 Describe your folk horror scene

-Write the folk horror scene you want, including the moment, location, and camera direction.
+Write the folk horror scene you want, in plain words.

 2. 02